Chapter 1. Jurisdiction over counterfeiting

 In any case, a European patent or a national patent will confer the same rights as from its publication (A64 (1) EPC).

-Nevertheless, the EPC gives some guidance on the scope of protection granted by a European patent or a European patent application.
+However, the EPC gives some guidelines regarding the extent of the protection granted by a European patent or a European patent application.

 Chapter 2.
 Extent of protection

 The extent of the protection conferred by the European patent or the European patent application is determined by the claims (A69 (1) EPC).